rrmanzano/maui-bindableproperty-generator/README.md

 ```

 ### Example 2 - One Parameter
-Just decorate field with the Bindable attribute.
+Just decorate the field with the Bindable attribute.
 The 'UpdateDisplayName' method must have only one parameter (must match the type of the field)

 ```csharp
     using Maui.BindableProperty.Generator.Core;